 Target:

-Systematization of knowledge about the magnet based on the expansion and refinement of ideas about the properties of the magnet.
+Systematization of knowledge about magnets based on expanding and clarifying ideas about the properties of a magnet.

 Tasks:

-- To form in children an interest and understanding of the properties of a magnet, the ability to acquire knowledge through practical experiments, to draw conclusions, generalizations.
+- To form in children an interest and understanding of the properties of a magnet, the ability to acquire knowledge through practical experiments, to draw conclusions and generalizations.

-- To develop the skills of cooperation, mutual assistance.
+- Develop skills of cooperation and mutual assistance.

-Guys, look how many guests came to us today, let's tell about ourselves.
+Guys, look how many guests came to us today, let's tell you about ourselves.

 We are all friendly guys.